coreruleset/website/content/blog/2024-02-14-let-crs-4-be-your-valentine.md

 You can find them all (together with the untested ones) in the [plug-in registry](https://github.com/coreruleset/plugin-registry).

-<div aria-hidden="true" class="wp-block-spacer" style="height:25px"></div>Other new features and important fixes in CRS 4 include:
+Other new features and important fixes in CRS 4 include:

 **Early blocking:** Another important new functionality in CRS 4 is the early blocking option (#[1955](https://github.com/coreruleset/coreruleset/pull/1955)).
 This feature allows the evaluation of anomaly scores at the end of phase 1 (in addition to phase 2) and at the end of phase 3 (in addition to phase 4) when enabled in the new config item `tx.blocking_early`.